icopy-site/awesome/docs/index.md

 	- [eBPF](awesome/awesome-ebpf.md) - Virtual machine that allows you to write more efficient and powerful tracing and monitoring for Linux systems.
 	- [Arch-based Projects](awesome/Awesome-Arch.md) - Linux distributions and projects based on Arch Linux.
 	- [AppImage](awesome/awesome-appimage.md) - Package apps in a single file that works on various mainstream Linux distributions.
+	- [Omarchy](awesome/awesome-omarchy.md) - Opinionated Arch Linux and Hyprland desktop environment from the creator of Ruby on Rails.
 - macOS - Operating system for Apple's Mac computers.
 	- [Screensavers](awesome/awesome-macos-screensavers.md)
 	- [Apps](awesome/awesome-mac.md)